RyuuRyu/KNN-Web-App/README.md

 - Go to the project's directory
 - train the model by running the `./train_model.py`
 - After that, run the Web Browser view by running the `app.py`

+### NOTE: If you're cloning the branch with the QR-Code login system, then you have to run the `qr_generator.py` to get the QR Code and add a user.